|

 From the country that eats more garlic than any other.
 The hottest garlic on the market.
 Eaten raw, it will

 still have you in tears 10-15 minutes later!
 Great for Szechwan.
+I will only have small sized bulbs for sale this

 |